How to deal with feedback?

-1. Who the source is?
+1. Who is the source?

 When in life you get advice from a stranger, do you pay attention to it?
 Chances are you trust the closest people to you.
-In business situation, feedback of your loyal customers matters the most.
-They have biggest experience with your product and could provide you with relevant information on where are you the strongest and what you should improve.
+In a business situation, feedback of your loyal customers matters the most.
+They have the biggest experience with your product and could provide you with relevant information on where are you the strongest and what you should improve.
 Despite this, all customers reviews should be revised and responded carefully.
 If you get feedback from people you don’t have business with, maybe they have a solid background in this field and just being helpful to you?
 If not, then maybe you should ignore it.

 2. How it’s written?

 Sometimes you get comments with just wows, exclamation marks and smiley faces.
 Well, it’s pretty pleasant, but not very useful, so you should read, thank and move on.
 If it’s hateful, it’s not very pleasant anymore, but should be ignored too.
 Structured and constructive comments have the biggest value here.
-If someone had time to sit and write a clear and well thought review, you have to appreciate their effort and consider it.
+If someone had time to sit and write a clear and well-thought review, you have to appreciate their effort and consider it.